MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/samples/webapiservice-functions-and-actions.md

 1. Create an account record to share.
 1. Retrieve an enabled user other than the current user.
 1. Use the <xref:Microsoft.Dynamics.CRM.RetrievePrincipalAccess?text=RetrievePrincipalAccess Function> to determine if the other user has <xref:Microsoft.Dynamics.CRM.AccessRights>`'DeleteAccess'` on the account record created.
-1. If they do not have `DeleteAccess`, use <xref:Microsoft.Dynamics.CRM.GrantAccess?text=GrantAccess Action> to share this access to the other user.
+1. If they don't have `DeleteAccess`, use <xref:Microsoft.Dynamics.CRM.GrantAccess?text=GrantAccess Action> to share this access to the other user.
 1. Test the user's access again using `RetrievePrincipalAccess` to verify that they now have `DeleteAccess`.

 ### Section 8: Bound Actions: AddPrivilegesRole